8 Day Summer Vacation Package Tour of the Best Attractions in Iceland

-The tunnel creates an underground maze of corridors, rooms, halls and even a chapel.
-Blue light dances off the frozen walls which record centuries of geological history in their layers.
+The tunnel creates an underground maze of corridors, rooms, halls, and even a chapel.
+Blue light dances off the frozen walls, which record centuries of geological history in their layers.
 If you are one of the cool crowd, this trip is for you.

 If you're more of a firecracker, take the other option of today to visit Þríhnjúkagígur, the only place on earth that allows you to go inside a volcano.

-The most amazing part is the colours left behind by the burning lava, created when the minerals in the stone were set alight by the intense heat.
+The most amazing part is the colors left behind by the burning lava, created when the minerals in the stone were set alight by the intense heat.
 The color palette ranges from red to blue, painting the halls into a fantasy theatre.

 After a game of hot and cold, you'll return to the city for the night, as tomorrow is yet another adventure.